 - Cystic acne usually affects the face and the trunk.

-- The most common and important feature of cystic acne is Comedone.
+- Comedone is the common and vital feature of cystic acne.

 - Closed Comedone (white heads) usually have no visible follicular opening and are caused by an accumulation of sebum and keratin in deeper pilosebaceous ducts.

 - Open Comedone (black heads) are dilated keratin filled follicles.

 - Inflammatory papules, nodules and cysts occurs and may arise from Comedones.

 - Scars may also develop if you try to pop cystic acne.